 Enjoy a variety of foods – select foods from all of the circles and eat these daily.
 Try to vary your selection and the colour of food on your plate. e.g. have spinach, carrots, tomatoes and beetroot on your plate.

 Make starchy foods part of most meals – this is where you get most of your energy for the day.
 Choose whole grain starchy foods like whole grain maize meal, bread and pasta’s over refined white grains.

 Be active! – do at least 30 minutes of exercise, 5 days a week.
 This can include brisk walking, running, cycling, going to the gym, household chores as well as mowing the lawn.

 Eat plenty of vegetables and fruit every day – Include 5 vegetables and fruit daily (3 vegetables and 2 fruits).

 Eat dry beans, split peas, lentils and soya regularly – these can be eaten instead of chicken and meat products for energy and growth.

-Have milk, maas or yoghurt every day – these foods are good for your teeth and bones and helps to keep them healthy
+Have milk, maas or yoghurt every day – these foods are good for your teeth and bones and help keep them healthy.

 Fish, chicken, lean meat or eggs can be eaten daily – choose lean cuts of meat, trim off the visible fat and remove the skin before cooking.